-There are known differences between the vocabulary level of a teenager and an adult.
-An average teenager knows approximately 3,000 words.
-However, when we look deeper into the gap between the 3,000 that teenagers know and the 30,000 that adults know, we find that we English speakers don’t really learn much as we grow into adults.
+There are known differences between the vocabulary level of a child and an adult.
+An average child knows approximately 3,000 words.
+However, when we look deeper into the gap between the 3,000 that children know and the 30,000 that adults know, we find that we English speakers don’t really learn much as we grow into adults.

-When researchers classified the words teenagers and adults understand, they found that most of the additional words missing from the vocabulary of the teenagers are simply modified versions of the same words that the teenagers know.
-For example, the teenager knows the word “scissors” whereas the adult knows the different types of scissors like “kitchen scissors”, “surgical scissors”, and scissors used to trim nose hairs.
-Another example is that the teenager knows the word “dog” and a few types of them, but the adult knows the names of many more different types of dogs.
+When researchers classified the words children and adults understand, they found that most of the additional words missing from the vocabulary of children are simply modified versions of the same words that children know.
+For example, the children know the word “scissors” whereas the adult knows the different types of scissors like “kitchen scissors”, “surgical scissors”, and scissors used to trim nose hairs.
+Another example is that the children knows the word “dog” and a few types of them, but the adult knows the names of many more different types of dogs.

 Based on these findings, we can be tempted to say that we learn the majority of our words in middle school.